Chandankkrr/jira-issue-template-generator/README.md

 Changelog information for Jira Issue Template Generator Google Chrome Extension.

+## Version 1.0.9 - 05 June 2020 🎉

+- Improvements in speed 🔥
+- The extension has been updated to use `MutationObserver` api to detect when the Jira issue dialog is visible in the `DOM` and then immediately apply a template
+- Other minor improvements

 ## Version 1.0.8 - 06 January 2020 🎉

 - Enabled the template for desktop version of Jira that has custom url matching `https://jira-software/*` and `http://jira-software/*`